Riechmann

 Early career

-Born in 1949, Wolfgang Riechmann began his musical journey in the late 1960s as a guitarist for the psychedelic rock band Streetmark.
-His artistic path shifted dramatically after encountering the pioneering electronic work of bands like Kraftwerk and Cluster, leading him to fully embrace the synthesizer.
-By the mid-1970s, he was deeply embedded in the Düsseldorf electronic circle, collaborating with key figures such as Michael Rother of Neu! and contributing to recordings by the band Spirits of Sound.
+Born in 1950 in Wuppertal, West Germany, Wolfgang Riechmann began his musical journey as a guitarist in the psychedelic rock band Streetmark.
+His artistic path shifted dramatically after encountering the pioneering electronic sounds of bands like Kraftwerk and Tangerine Dream.
+This inspiration led him to deeply explore the burgeoning world of synthesizers and sequencers, setting the stage for his own sonic experiments.

 Breakthrough